yonderlabs/api/source/includes/_document-graph.md

 ### Get results from Document Graph - `GET`

 This API allows you to retrieve computed document cross-similarities on all items contained in a Text Collection.
+Please notice that the value of the `API-instance` field shown in the response header of the previous `POST` call (e.g. `instance01`) must be included in the `GET` call after the option `--header`, as detailed in the right panel.

 Parameter | Type | Description |
 --------- | ------- | ----------- |